- 01. English Lessons: What is 'The Queen's English'?

 English Lessons: What is 'The Queen's English'?

-monarchy symbolized the highest possible social class; the one that every commoner aspired to emulate:in speech, manner, lifestyle, and dress.
+The monarchy symbolized the highest possible social class; the one that every commoner aspired to emulate:in speech, manner, lifestyle, and dress.

-Queen's English (or the King's English, if there is a male ruler in place) is the epitome of education, polish and poise.
+The Queen's English (or the King's English, if there is a male ruler in place) represents the epitome of education, polish and poise.

-of Living English Oxford Dictionary defines Queen's English as:
+The Oxford Dictionary of Living English defines Queen's English as:

 The English language, as written and spoken by educated people in Britain.